 Sorting-Algorithms

-This Repo have all information needed to study Sorting Algorithm and there is a tracer to see how the algorithm work
+and there is a tracer to see how the algorithm work

-You can see how to algorithm run with two way you can use the button of Generate Nums to generate array and see how the algorithm work or you can enter your numbers that you want to check them by write them in the text box seperated by spaces and use button Use my Numbers to use them to see how the algorithms work
+to generate array and see how the algorithm work or you can enter your numbers that you want to check them by write them in the text box

 Requirements